Cherreads

 A figure.

-He stood there for a long time.
+He stood there a long time.

-The figure's shadow.
+The shadow.

-The figure's shadow fell in the wrong direction.
+The figure's shadow fell the wrong way.

 Ren looked at it for another moment.

-He did not say anything about the wall.
+He didn't say anything about the wall.

 He was thirteen years old and he had known this his entire life.